 How to Document Your R&D Activities

 When considering the best ways to document your R&D activities, first analyze what information is already available.
-Working within existing systems to find documents that already illustrate included activities can eliminate a lot of extra work.
+Working within existing systems to find documents that illustrate included activities can eliminate a lot of extra work.
 Often, the key to eliminating duplication is to store copies of in-process documents in electronic storage.
 Things like photos of whiteboards can also be utilized: keep it simple and save e-copies before getting rid of any hard copies!

 Have More Questions?